Nonsmooth Convex Optimization using the Specular Gradient Method with Root-Linear Convergence: Introduction

 It is natural to expect a faster rate of convergence as the differentiability of the function improves, as higher differentiability often allows for more information to be extracted and utilized in the optimization process.
 Indeed, Newton's method converges Q-quadratically under appropriate assumptions, whereas the gradient descent method converges Q-superlinearly; see \cite{2004_Boyd_BOOK}.
 However, the subgradient method typically exhibits an R-sublinear rate of convergence, which is slower than the R-linear or R-superlinear rates often observed in gradient-based methods; we refer to \cite{2014_Boyd, 1977_Goffin, 1985_Shor_BOOK}.
 In particular, Shor \cite{1985_Shor_BOOK} showed that the subgradient method converges R-linearly if a restrictive assumption is satisfied.
 In this paper, we find a special case of the subgradient method that converges R-linearly without any additional assumptions.

 The novelty of our research is as follows.
 First, we propose the \emph{specular gradient method} choosing the specular gradient as the subgradient $\sigma$ of a convex function in the subgradient method.
 Second, the specular gradient method does not require any additional assumptions except convexity.
 Third, the performance of the specular gradient method is faster, having an R-linear convergence rate.
-Lastly, we suggest a way to implement the specular gradient method without explicitly calculating specular derivatives, so-called the \emph{implicit specular gradient method}.
+Lastly, we suggest a way to implement the specular gradient method without explicitly calculating specular derivatives, which is called the \emph{implicit specular gradient method}.

-The rest of the paper is organized as follows.
-Section 2 begins by presenting fundamental analyses of specular derivatives that have not been previously discussed.
+The rest of the paper is organized as follows. \Cref{sec:preliminaries} begins by presenting fundamental analyses of specular derivatives that have not been previously discussed.
 It also provides a survey of convexity and the subgradient method.
-In Section 3, we establish convex analysis with specular derivatives.
+In \Cref{sec:convex_analysis_w_sd}, we establish convex analysis with specular derivatives.
 The relationship between convexity and increasing values of classical derivatives can also be extended in terms of specular derivatives.
-We also prove that specular derivatives serve as subderivatives of a convex function.
-The last section introduces the specular gradient method, which can be viewed as one of the subgradient methods, along with its pseudocode.
+We also prove that specular derivatives serve as subderivatives of a convex function. \Cref{sec:SPEG} introduces the specular gradient method, which can be viewed as one of the subgradient methods, along with its pseudocode.
 We provide a convergence analysis for the specular gradient method with a special step size, proving its root-linear convergence.
 Moreover, the implicit specular gradient method and its preliminaries are given, along with its pseudocode.
-Finally, we present numerical examples to illustrate the effectiveness of the proposed methods.
+Finally, we present numerical examples to illustrate the effectiveness of the proposed methods. \Cref{sec:conclusion} briefly discusses the extension of the specular gradient method to higher dimensions.